ctrlplusb/approachable-fp-in-scala/chapter_01.md

 When doing FP you make glorious use of _functions_, composing them together so that your data gets piped through them, transformed from one form to another until you eventually have a fully working application that accepts inputs \(e.g. HTTP Requests\) and produces outputs \(e.g. HTTP Responses\).

 Of course there are some other elements and principles that allow FP to really shine.
-I'll describe those below.
+I'll describe some below, detailing the benefits they have packed with them.

 ## A world without mutation

 A cornerstone of the FP paradigm: immutable data structures.

 Benefits: performance.